 Remember: my skin is not the same as your skin.
 You might love some of the ones I don’t like and that’s fine – don’t stop using them just because I don’t like them!
 This goes for any brand or product, but I think it’s especially the case with The Ordinary because of the way they approach their product development (I’ll go into this).

-Here’s the video, scroll down for the written version.
+Here’s the video on YouTube, scroll down for the written version.

 Since they launched, The Ordinary have really transformed the skincare market.
 I really think they’re one of the big reasons why everyone is so obsessed with the science behind skincare – it’s the magical combination of really budget friendly products, and the fact they put the ingredient names front and centre.
 Now that that we can all suddenly afford to try all these fancy, technical-sounding ingredients, we want to know what they do.